palantir/fedstart-helm-charts/README.md

     repository: 12345.dkr.ecr-fips.us-east-1.amazonaws.com/timberio-vector
 ```

-And when publishing a new product release you would add `--values <filename>` to the publish command like:
+And when publishing a new product release you would add `--values <filename>` to the product-release init command:

 ```shell
 $ apollo-cli product-release helm-chart init \